padrino/padrino-docs/guides/examples.md

 ---
 date: 2010-03-01
-update: 2014-11-21
+update: 2015-12-17
 author: DAddYE
 email: d.dagostino@lipsiasoft.com
 title: Examples
 sidebar: 'guides/sidebar'
 ---

+# Examples

 Padrino is a relatively new framework, but many coders agree the best way to get familiar with a framework is to see examples of existing applications.
 Soon, we hope to compile a list of developed using Padrino.

 ## Open-source Applications